shiva16/rpiShields/tutorials/tutorial1/README.md

-# Kernel update for Sixfab 3G/LTE shield's usb drivers
+# Raspberry Pi Kernel update for Sixfab 3G/LTE shield's usb drivers

 Original Raspbian Jessie kernel doesn't support Quectel EC20/UC20 modules, then we fixed kernel, you can replace your module files with new files.